ACGaming/BlockParticleSpawning/README.md

-## Custom Block Particles
+## Block Particle Spawning

-###### Customize block particle effects with ease!
+###### Spawn custom block particle effects with ease!

-Custom Block Particles allows you to attach particle effects to any block in Minecraft, allowing modpack authors to enhance the visual aspects of blocks with many use cases.
+Block Particle Spawning allows you to attach particle effects to any block in Minecraft, allowing modpack authors to enhance the visual aspects of blocks with many use cases.

 Requires [**MixinBooter**](https://www.curseforge.com/minecraft/mc-mods/mixin-booter)